bleech/visual-regression-tests/readme.txt

 == Screenshots ==

 1. Review changes using the difference view and comparison slider.
-2. Get an overview of all past Test Runs, their Triggers and detected changes.
+2. Get an overview of all past test runs, their triggers and detected changes.
-3. Manage all your registered Test pages.
+3. Manage all your registered test pages.
-4. Activate Tests right within the editor.
+4. Activate tests right within the editor.
-5. Specify multiple alert recipients for each Trigger.
+5. Specify multiple alert recipients for each trigger (Pro Feature).
-6. Run unlimited Manual Tests at any time (Pro Feature).
+6. Run unlimited manual tests at any time (Pro Feature).

 == Changelog ==

 = 2.0.0 =
 * Introduced Runs
-* New Test Review experience
+* New test review experience
-* Automatic Tests on WordPress and plugin updates
+* Automatic tests for WordPress and plugin updates
-* Customizable notification recipients for each Trigger
+* Customizable notification recipients for each trigger

 = 1.9.1 =
 * Fixed alerts pagination SQL query compatibility with MySQL 5.7 and lower.